scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Path Hijacking through Interposition {#path-hijack}

-To attract traffic and to include its own AS in segments and paths, an adversary might try in the following ways to manipulate the beaconing process:

-- The adversary could block the traffic between a specific AS A and AS B, in order to force traffic redirection through its own AS (that is, of the adversary).
+An adversarial AS E might try to manipulate the beaconing process between two neighbor ASes A and B, with the goal to hijack traffic to flow via E. If E can interpose itself on the path between A and B, then it could attempt several potential attacks:

-- The adversary could intercept and disseminate a PCB on its way from a specific AS A to the neighboring AS B, and inject its own AS entry into the PCB toward downstream ASes.
-The goal is to offer AS B an alternative up-segment that traverses the adversary's own AS to the core.
+- The adversary E could intercept and disseminate a PCB on its way from a A to the neighboring AS B, and inject its own AS entry into the PCB toward downstream ASes.
 - The adversary could modify the hop fields of an already existing path, in order to insert its own AS in the path.

-The first type of attack generally cannot be prevented, but SCION is able to mitigate the other two types of attack.
+- The adversary could fully block traffic between AS A and AS B, in order to force traffic redirection through an alternate path that includes its own AS.

-The second type of attack is detectable by downstream ASes, because a PCB disseminated by AS A towards AS B contains the "Next ISD AS" field in the entry of AS A, pointing to AS B, and protected by A's signature.
-This will cause verification of the manipulated inbound PCBs to fail, as the adversary's PCBs cannot contain A's correct signature.
+The first type of attack is detectable and blocked by downstream ASes (e.g. B), because a PCB disseminated by AS A towards AS B contains the "Next ISD AS" field in the entry of AS A, pointing to AS B, and protected by A's signature.
+If E manipulates the PCB while in flight from A to B, then verification of the manipulated inbound PCBs will fail at AS B, as the adversary's PCBs cannot contain A's correct signature.

-The third type of attack is made impossible by the hop field's MAC, which protects the hop field's integrity and chains it with the previous hop fields on the path.
+The second type of attack is made impossible by the hop field's MAC, which protects the hop field's integrity and chains it with the previous hop fields on the path.
+The third type of attack generally cannot be prevented, however the alternate path would be immediately visible to endpoints, as traffic must include hop fields from AS E.

 ### Creation of Spurious ASes {#fake-ases}